chrome-php/chrome/README.md

 $page->setUserAgent('my user-agent');
 ```

-See also BrowserFactory option ``userAgent`` to set it for the whole browser.
+See also BrowserFactory option ``userAgent`` to set up it for the whole browser.

 Advanced usage